Syria crisis: Anxious neighbours wait for endgame

 On the Turkish side of the Cilvegozu crossing, truck drivers, border officials and an increasing number of journalists wilt in the midday sun.

 For those not fortunate enough to have access to air-conditioned buildings inside the border complex, finding any available bit of shade is a priority in the stifling heat.

 Tales of destruction

 Just 3km (1.9 miles) away, across a sizeable stretch of no-man's land, is the Syrian border post of Bab al-Hawa.

 At the end of a week of fierce fighting in north-western Syria at least two border crossings fell into rebel hands.

 As important as cities such as Aleppo, Latakia and Idlib are to the regime of President Bashar al-Assad, outside intelligence services say he has had to withdraw some army units from peripheral areas to combat rebel uprisings in Damascus and other cities.

 That has, in turn, allowed the increasingly confident rebel Free Syrian Army (FSA) to occupy some villages and key installations, including the border post at Bab al-Hawa.

 Although the UN says tens, even hundreds of thousands of refugees are fleeing across Syria's borders to all points of the compass, at this particular Turkish crossing they only come across now in dribs and drabs.

-Nonetheless the stories they tell of the destruction in their homeland are just as dramatic.'No choice'
+Nonetheless the stories they tell of the destruction in their homeland are just as dramatic.